aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 The attack exists entirely at the semantic layer — text a human reviewer could have caught, but that automated tooling has no mechanism to analyze.

 The deeper issue is structural.
-This attack crosses four layers of the stack simultaneously:
+This attack crosses four architectural layers of the stack simultaneously:

-- The payload lives in **Layer 7** (the agent ecosystem — the MCP registry)
+- The payload lives in **the agent ecosystem layer** (the MCP registry — where tool descriptions are published)
-- Delivery happens via **Layer 3** (the agent framework loading tool descriptions at init)
+- Delivery happens via **the framework layer** (the agent framework loading tool descriptions at init)
-- Execution happens at **Layer 1** (the foundation model processing the embedded instruction)
+- Execution happens at **the model layer** (the foundation model processing the embedded instruction)
-- Impact lands at **Layer 2** (data operations — the customer database)
+- Impact lands at **the data layer** (data operations — the customer database)

 No single-layer control addresses the full chain.
 A threat model that only looks at the model endpoint misses the other three layers entirely.